alexlenail/Adventures-In-Cryptanalysis/README.md

 This problem was presented to me as a code challenge for a company I was applying to.
 This submission got me to the next round, where I promptly disqualified myself by having trouble efficiently computing Conway's Game Of Life.

 The problem statement follows.
 My solution can be found in [christopher.py](https://github.com/zfrenchee/adventures-in-cryptanalysis/blob/master/christopher.py).
-My thought process and results can be found in [thought-process.md](https://github.com/zfrenchee/adventures-in-cryptanalysis/blob/master/thought-process.md)
+My thought process and results can be found in [thought-process.md](https://github.com/zfrenchee/adventures-in-cryptanalysis/blob/master/thought-process.md).
+The prompt follows:

 =====